Foundations of Computing

-The course aims at providing theoretical computer science and programming languages capabilities.
+The course aims at providing skills in theoretical computer science and programming languages.

-At the end of the course, the student will have to show: to know and understand advanced computer science notions; to be able to apply the acquired capabilities and knowledge for solving problems in its field of study; to be able to develop necessary expertise for affording the following studies with a sufficient degree of autonomy.
+At the end of the course, the student will be able to understand advanced computer science notions; to apply the acquired capabilities and knowledge for problem solving in its field of study; to be able to develop necessary expertise for affording the following studies with a sufficient degree of autonomy.